CiscoDevNet/api-insights-openapi-rulesets/NESTED_REFS_SOLUTION.md

 ### Why These Issues Weren't Caught

 1. **Broken References**:
-   - **In OAS 3.0.x**: Spectral ignores sibling properties of `$ref`, so validation never reaches nested `$ref` references
+   - **In OAS 3.0.x**: Spectral ignores sibling properties of `$ref` as well as any unknown keyword, so validation never reaches nested `$ref` references
    - **In OAS 3.1.x**: Spectral resolves `$ref` references during parsing and merges sibling properties.
-By the time validation runs, the nested broken `$ref` has been absorbed into the resolved schema structure, making it undetectable
+By the time validation runs, the nested broken `$ref` has either been absorbed into the resolved schema structure, making it undetectable or that `$ref` has been ignored as its parent was an unknown keyword due to indentation issue.

 2. **Undefined Required Properties**:
-   - Spectral's default `oas3-schema` ruleset does not validate that all properties in the `required` array are actually defined in the `properties` object
+   - Spectral's default `oas3-schema` ruleset does not validate that all properties in the `required` array are actually defined in the `properties` object.
+   - Required properties are validated for their presence in the examples of a schema, not in the schema definition
    - This validation gap is a common source of errors in real-world OpenAPI specifications

 ## Possible Impact of Implemented Solution